 REAL ESTATE DIVISION PERFORMANCE REVIEW

-Ireka Group is making good progress with its development projects following the Group’s return into direct property development activities in Malaysia.
-The first phase of development on the residential land in Nilai, being Kasia Greens, was officially launched in June 2013.
-Kasia Greens consists of 142 units of super-linked houses, and has achieved 100% sales as at to-date.
-Construction works is currently underway and completion is targeted for end of 2014.
 Second phase of Nilai land development, consisting of 6 parcels of lands measuring 30.6 acres, will be developed into courtyard apartments, condominiums, town villas and commercial centre.
-The sales launch of the courtyard apartments, known as dwi@Rimbun Kasia, is planned to take place in the fourth quarter of 2014. dwi@Rimbun Kasia consists of a 9-storey, 328 units apartments block with sizes ranging from 650 square feet to 980 square feet.
+The sales launch of the courtyard apartments, known as dwi@Rimbun Kasia, was initially planned for the fourth quarter 2014.
+However, the launch date has now been postponed to end of 2015 due to delays in obtaining approvals from the authorities.
+The project, dwi@Rimbun Kasia, consists of a 9-storey, 328 units apartment block with sizes ranging from 650 square feet to 980 square feet.

-Meanwhile, the sales launch of the ASTA Enterprise Park, Kajang (formerly known as Kajang Industrial Development) is expected to take place in the fourth quarter of 2014.
-Located at a thriving neighbourhood south of Kuala Lumpur, this 31.5 acres of freehold development consists of 57 units of semi-detached and detached light industrial factories.
-The design of the units emphasizes on multi functionality and versatile utilisation to cater for total industrial needs of companies.
+Meanwhile, the sales launch of the ASTA Enterprise Park, Kajang (formerly known as Kajang Industrial Development) has been delayed due to authorities’ approvals and is now planned for end of 2015.
+Located at a thriving neighbourhood south of Kuala Lumpur, this 31.5 acres of freehold development, will consist of semi-detached and detached light industrial factories.
+The design of the units emphasizes on multi functionality and versatile utilisation to cater for the total industrial needs of companies.

 TECHNOLOGIES DIVISION PERFORMANCE REVIEW

-i-Tech’s ‘green’ data centre in Mont’ Kiara, branded as SAFEHOUSE, managed to secure a number of new clients during this reporting period which is a testament of the hard work put in by the team in the marketing of SAFEHOUSE locally and internationally.
-Our boutique data centre offering not only co-location and disaster recovery services, but also delivering high availability, high density and high efficiency, state-of-the-art solutions also obtained ISO/IEC 27001:2005 Certification for Information Security Management System for the Provision of Data Centre Services from The Certification Body of TÜV SÜV Management Services GmbH in March 2014.
-This, again, is a testament of the quality and integrity of the services SAFEHOUSE offers our clients.
+i-Tech’s “green” data centre in Mont’ Kiara, branded as SAFEHOUSE, has continued to add to its stable of clientele in the face of an oversupply of data centres in the country.
+SAFEHOUSE has focused the marketing of its data centre on offering Recovery-as-a-Service (“RaaS”) solutions and becoming more innovative with product offerings to differentiate itself from its competitors.
+Any success, small or otherwise, is testament to the hard work performed by the team in the marketing of SAFEHOUSE.
+Our boutique data centre was built with high security, high availability, high density and high efficiency, state-of-the-art solutions and has obtained ISO/IEC 27001:2005 Certification for Information Security Management System for the Provision of Data Centre Services from the Certification Body of TÜV SÜV Management Services GmbH.